vinceho/civ2patch/README.md

 ## Requirement

-Only the unmodified Civilization 2 Multiplyer Gold Edition v1.3 English version is supported.
+Only the unmodified Civilization 2 Multiplyer Gold Edition v1.3 US version is supported.

 ## Installation